wasp-lang/wasp/web/docs/auth/social-auth/google.md

 </TabItem>
 </Tabs>

-### 3. Create a Google OAuth App
+### 3. Creating a Google OAuth App

 To use Google as an authentication method, you'll first need to create a Google project and provide Wasp with your client key and secret.
-Here's how to do it:
+Here's how you do it:

 1. Create a Google Cloud Platform account if you do not already have one: https://cloud.google.com/
 2. Create and configure a new Google project here: https://console.cloud.google.com/home/dashboard